Multi property landlord insurance

 What is multi property landlord insurance?

-By using multi property landlord insurance to protect your investments, time, hassles and in most instances money can be saved.
+Some insurance firms refer to multi property landlord insurance as portfolio insurance and it simply lets you insure multiple properties under one policy.
+By using portfolio insurance to protect your investments, time, hassles and in most instances money can be saved.
 This type of policy is an organisational tool that can help free up the time of a busy landlord so they can concentrate on other areas of their estate business.
-Some insurance firms refer to multi property landlord insurance as portfolio insurance.

 By having all of the investment policies under one bigger policy, it is easier to deal with problems, claims and to make the payment to keep it active.

 Multi landlord insurance is a specific type of landlord policy